Data-driven structure-preserving model reduction for stochastic Hamiltonian systems: Numerical experiments

 \section{Numerical experiments}

-We present the results of two numerical experiments that we have carried out to validate the methods proposed in Sections~\ref{sec: Model reduction for SDEs}, \ref{sec: Model reduction for stochastic Hamiltonian systems}, and \ref{sec: Reduction of the number of Monte Carlo runs}.
-In the first experiment we have applied model reduction to the semi-discretization of a stochastic Nonlinear Schr\"{o}dinger Equation, whereas in the second experiment model reduction has been used to reduce the computational cost of the simulations of the Kubo oscillator.
+We present the results of three numerical experiments that we have carried out to validate the methods proposed in Sections~\ref{sec: Model reduction for SDEs}, \ref{sec: Model reduction for stochastic Hamiltonian systems}, and \ref{sec: Reduction of the number of Monte Carlo runs}.
+In the first experiment we have applied model reduction to the semi-discretization of a stochastic Nonlinear Schr\"{o}dinger Equation, whereas in the second and third experiments model reduction has been used to reduce the computational cost of the simulations of the Kubo oscillator, unforced and forced, respectively.
 All computations have been performed in the Julia programming language with the help of the \emph{GeometricIntegrators.jl} library (see \cite{KrausGeometricIntegrators}).